The ConnectR Story

 YOUTH CHAMPION INITIATIVE

 One thing the Elders and Survivors emphasized was a need to engage youth, the next generation—to involve them in Reconciliation.
 So we developed a Youth Champion Initiative where we hired six youth and a coordinator to embark upon their own journeys of Reconciliation, using the ConnectR site as a tool along the way.
-We are inviting them to share their experiences through social media, film and events and reach out to the broader community with their stories.
+We invited them to share their experiences through social media and events, and reach out to the broader community with their stories.
+Right now, we are working with an Indigenous and newcomer youth to develop an exciting new podcast.

 Along the way, we have learned that Reconciliation is a journey, a path.
 You can’t do one thing and say your journey is complete.
 Reconciliation is a lifelong learning process and ConnectR is there to support you along the way.